jahidcmt4/WP-Content-Protection-Plugin/readme.txt

 Yes.

-= Can I Disabled comments on my website ? =
+= Can I disable comments on my website ? =

 Yes.